BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Training Details

 \subsection{Reward Details}

-We use a composite reward function adapted from \cite{brown2025grpodemo} to guide reinforcement learning with GRPO, encouraging correctness, format adherence, and brevity.
-Rewards are assigned deterministically based on post-processed completions.
-All completions are parsed using a custom XML-aware extractor that isolates final answers from generated reasoning traces, specifically extracting the segment following the final \texttt{</think>} tag.
-The total reward $r_i$ for each output is the sum of the following components:
+We use a deterministic composite reward function adapted from \cite{brown2025grpodemo,DeepSeek-AI2025} to guide reinforcement learning with GRPO, emphasizing correctness and strict adherence to the reasoning format.
+Each completion is parsed using an XML-aware extractor that isolates the final answer following the last \texttt{</think>} tag.

+For each output $i$, the total reward $r_i$ is defined as the sum of the following components: